rocket-monkey/homebridge-epson-powerstate/README.md

 When your epson projector has a built-in chromecast, you can change the configuration to this:

-| Just turn `useChromecast` to true and use "Android TV" as `chromecastName`.
-If your chrome cast has a different name, you will see it in the plugin logs - it will be something different than `Unknown Device`.
+> Just turn `useChromecast` to true and use "Android TV" as `chromecastName`.
+If your chrome cast has a different name, you will see it in the plugin logs.

 ```json
 {